Comcast unit, Liberty Global in deal to connect WiFi networks

-(Reuters) - Comcast Cable Communications LLC, a unit of cable company Comcast Corp (CMCSA.O), said it had agreed on a deal with Liberty Global Plc (LBTYA.O) to give customers of both the companies access to each other’s WiFi hotspots by 2015.
+Sept 11 (Reuters) - Comcast Cable Communications LLC, a unit of cable company Comcast Corp, said it had agreed on a deal with Liberty Global Plc to give customers of both the companies access to each other’s WiFi hotspots by 2015.

 Under the deal, Comcast users will be able to access Liberty Global’s WiFi hotspots in European countries such as Belgium, the Netherlands, Ireland, Poland and Switzerland.